If you would like to share any of the amazing work you create at home, I would love to see it. You can email me at:

 Look online for free e-books.

-Write book reports for Mrs Wilson or Miss o’Keefe about any books you have read.
+Write book reports for Mrs Laville or Miss Robinson about any books you read.

 Summarise the story and tell me about the main characters.
 What was your opinion?
 Why?
 What did you like?
 What didn’t you like?
-Would you recommend it to Mrs Wilson, Miss o’Keefe or a friend?
+Would you recommend it to Mrs Laville, Miss Robinson or a friend?
 Why?

 Read aloud to your adults or other people in your house.